solita/solita.github.com/_posts/2019-04-18-safer-and-cleaner-seas-stm.md

 ![Visual Route editor](/img/safer-and-cleaner-seas/complex_route_editing.png)

 You have to note that before the STM project, there had not been a great common standard for digital communications at sea when the scope is any ships within the EU.
 To be more precise, there had been multiple different standards.
-But this has lead to incompatibilities and caused all communication in most cases preferring radio calls and freeform emails.
+But this has led to incompatibilities and caused all communication in most cases preferring radio calls and freeform emails.
 Of course, this communication takes place at sea, where weather conditions might bring a few more twists on how easy it is to communicate and understand each other.

 ![Route information available in systems](/img/safer-and-cleaner-seas/route_and_vessel_popup.png)

 New RTZ format for routes is at its core a very simple XML schema, that can deliver basic route information, as well as some more interesting metadata.
-So from any internal route models or schemas, it's possible to transform RTZ version for transport.
+So, from any internal route models or schemas, it's possible to transform RTZ version for transport.
 We created some visual route editors to help with the validation.
 Note that this part was not actual navigation tools, the main goal here was to experiment and validate.
 But we still had to get the turn radiuses just right, on our projected map surface.

 ![Turn radius calculations](/img/safer-and-cleaner-seas/turn_radius.png)